Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/polyhedra.rst

 * Description: This operator computes the vertices for every polyhedron.
 * Parameters:

-  * *resize_vertex*: enable to resize the data storage used for vertices, default is true
+  * ``resize_vertex``: Resize the vertex storage to fit the current data.
+Default is ``true``.
-  * *minimize_memory_footprint* enable to resize the data storage using only the maximum of vertices according to the particle shapes into a cell.
-This option is useful if there are some particles with a very high number of particles, default is false.
+  * ``minimize_memory_footprint``: Size the vertex storage to just the maximum number of vertices actually needed per cell, based on the shapes present in that cell.
+Useful when a few particles have a much higher vertex count than the rest.
+Default is ``false``.

 YAML examples: